 Increased pain that does not go away with medicine

-Fever greater than 100° F (by mouth) for two readings taken 4 hours apart
+Fever over 100° F for two readings taken 4 hours apart by mouth

 Who to Call